-The Professional Staff Congress-City University of New York (PSC-CUNY) Research Award Program is an internal grant program that was established as a major vehicle for the University's encouragement and support of faculty research and leverage external funding.
-It seeks to enhance the University's role as a research institution, further the professional growth and development of its faculty, and provide support for both the established and the younger scholar.
+The Professional Staff Congress-City University of New York (PSC-CUNY) Research Award Program, an internal grant program, was established as a major vehicle for the university's encouragement and support of faculty research and leverage of external funding.
+It seeks to enhance the university's role as a research institution, further the professional growth and development of its faculty, and provide support for both established and younger scholars.
 Awards are distributed by the University Committee on Research Awards, a faculty committee, and administered by the Research Foundation of CUNY.
 Preference is given to junior faculty in the allocation of funds.

-To be considered for funding, a proposal must involve original research or creative activities by the Principal Investigator (PI).
-The following activities will not be funded: 1) those that support fulfillment of degree requirements of the Principal Investigator-unless, in the opinion of the 2 Review Panel, fulfillment of degree requirements involves significant original scholarly or creative work; 2) the writing of textbooks-unless, in the opinion of the Review Panel, the textbook constitutes a significant scholarly contribution; and 3) the development of a curriculum for specific courses or programs (although research on curriculum, pedagogy and related subjects will be eligible for funding).
+To be considered for funding, a proposal must involve original research or creative activities by the principal investigator (PI).
+The following activities will not be funded: 1) those that support fulfillment of degree requirements of the principal investigator--unless, in the opinion of the review panel, fulfillment of degree requirements involves significant original scholarly or creative work; 2) the writing of textbooks--unless, in the opinion of the review panel, the textbook constitutes a significant scholarly contribution; and 3) the development of a curriculum for specific courses or programs (although research on curriculum, pedagogy and related subjects will be eligible for funding).

 - Traditional A Awards of up to $3,500

 - Traditional B Awards of more than $3,600 and up to $6,000

 - Enhanced Awards of more than $6,500 and up to $12,000

 Traditional A and B Awards